Skip to content

 Length: 3 hours

 Kids’ sports skills are put to the test during this Fitness and Agility combine event.
-A kid-friendly version of an NBA or NFL combine, this offering encourages athletes to perform skills and drills and show off their abilities.
+A kid-friendly version of an NBA or NFL combine, this offering encourages athletes to perform skills and drills and to show off their abilities.

-Kids can get competitive and challenge their friends if they wish, but there isn’t a winner of the night — all kids are encouraged to simply perform their best individually.
+Kids can get competitive and challenge their friends if they wish, but there isn’t a winner of the night; all kids are encouraged to simply perform their best individually.

 Ages: 4 to 12 years old (ages may vary by club)